-Boya Shen is a senior associate of Mayer Brown's Beijing office.
+Boya Shen is a partner of Mayer Brown LLP.
+He is also a Director of Projects, China of Mayer Brown’s Beijing office and a Registered Foreign Consultant (England and Wales) of Mayer Brown’s Hong Kong office.
 His practice includes project development and project finance, structured finance and energy & infrastructure, as well as bank & acquisition finance.
 Boya has represented lenders, sponsors and investment funds in power, energy, manufacturing facilities and other infrastructure projects.
 He was also involved in a number of high profile and innovative acquisition finance deals.

 Prior to joining Mayer Brown, Boya qualified as a Barrister at Law in England and Wales and worked in another international law firm including that firm's Africa office.
 He was also seconded at the Private Equity Department of the China Investment Corporation.

 - The Luxembourg branch of a leading PRC bank, as Agent and Security Agent, on a EUR 165 million term loan facility made to CGL Hungary VI Assets Investment Kft. and CGL Hungary EU Investment Management Kft., as Borrowers, in connection with their acquisition from the Singapore sovereign wealth fund, GIC, of a pan-European logistics property portfolio involving over 10 jurisdictions.